weakish/weakish.github.com/ceylon.md

 ## Prefer functions to classes

-We prefer to declare classes for new types (or type aliases).
+We prefer to declare classes for new types.

-## Avoid long function definition
+## Prefer small functions

 - Extract small functions from a complex function.
 - One function should only do one thing.

-## Avoid top level variable.
+## Avoid top level variables

-- Prefer local variable.
 - Prefer passing parameter to function.
+- Local variable is fine.
-- Top level immutable value is not bad.
+- Top level immutable value is fine.

 ## Reduce commenting.

-Programming lanuage should be more clear than natuarl language in most cases.
+Programming languages are clearer than natural languages.
+So in most cases try to express as much as possible in programming language itself.

 - Use meaningful function and variable/value name.
 - Declare local variable near its usage.
 - Avoid deep nested function call expression.
 Extract meaningful immediate value declaration.

+Here 'commenting' mainly refers to inline comments, i.e. comments explaing implementation details.
+Doc annotation of public modules and functions on their usage is fine.

 ## Break long line of parameters logically.